Skip to content

 Background

-The programme's existence became publicly significant when the US Treasury and Federal Reserve convened an emergency meeting with five bank CEOs specifically to discuss Mythos — with JPMorgan's CEO, already a Glasswing partner, notably absent.
-The UK's AISI subsequently published an independent evaluation confirming a 32-step attack chain equivalent to 20 human work-hours — the first independent verification of Mythos capability.
-Glasswing sits at the centre of a new policy question: whether government should have visibility into which organisations receive frontier AI access before broader deployment.
+The programme's existence became publicly significant when the US Treasury and Federal Reserve convened an emergency meeting with five bank CEOs specifically to discuss Mythos; JPMorgan's CEO, already a Glasswing partner, notably absent.
+The UK's AISI subsequently published an independent evaluation confirming a 32-step attack chain equivalent to 20 human work-hours.
+On 12 June 2026, the arc reached a new stage when Commerce Secretary Lutnick issued a directive forcing Anthropic to disable Claude Fable 5 and Claude Mythos 5 globally, citing a reported jailbreak from an unnamed rival.
+The suspension applied to both models, effectively removing Glasswing partner access pending restoration.
+Glasswing now sits at the centre of a live policy question: whether government should pre-authorise which organisations may receive frontier AI access and under what conditions.